chrskly/electric-mustang-bms/README.md

-# Functional Spec for BMS
+# Electric Mustang BMS

+This repo contains the hardware design and software for the custom BMS for my EV conversion project.

 ## Overview